Useful information

 The standard LSDBA is £1,073,100.

 Your LSA and LSDBA may be higher than the standard amounts if you have HMRC Protection.
+Please make sure you tell us about any type of HMRC pension protection you hold so we can update our records.

 The majority of our members are unlikely to be affected by these pension allowances.
 Whether they affect you or not will generally depend on the total value of your pension savings and whether you’ve already taken any benefits from other pension schemes.